 - The Department of Health, Social Services and Public Safety (HPSS) may issue treatment guidelines in Northern Ireland

 - The Department of Health (DH) may issue a statement as guidance for doctors

 If the treatment is a new drug, or a drug is being used for a different condition, it must be licensed before doctors can prescribe it.
-This is either done by the Medicine and Healthcare Products Regulatory Agency (MHRA) or, more often, by the European Medicines Evaluation Agency (EMEA).
+This is either done by the Medicine and Healthcare Products Regulatory Agency (MHRA) or, more often, by the European Medicines Agency (EMA).
 There is a lot more information about drug licensing in the UK and Europe in our treatment questions and answers section.

 Once a drug is licensed, in theory doctors are able to prescribe it.
 But it is often some time before it is widely available on the NHS.
-Sometimes health authorities won’t fund a new drug because they don’t think the benefit justifies the expense.
+Sometimes health bodies won’t fund a new drug because they don’t think the benefit justifies the expense.

 'Post code prescribing' was a big issue in the UK a few years ago.
 Decisions about whether to provide expensive treatments were taken locally – by regional or district health authorities.
 So, if you lived in one part of the country you could get a particular drug.
 But in another, you could not.

 Understandably, this upset a great many patients and doctors.
 It was very unfair.
 So NICE was set up.
 This is the National Institute for Health and Care Excellence.
 There is also the Scottish Medicines Consortium (SMC) in Scotland, the Department of Health, Social Services and Public Safety (HPSS) in Northern Ireland and the All Wales Medicines Strategy Group (AWMSG).
 The role of NICE, the SMC, the HPSS and the AWMSG is to look at the results of clinical trials and decide

 - If there is enough evidence from trials that a new treatment is better than existing treatments